Travel in Austria

 The ancient clock tower and the wonderful view of Graz

-You can reach the top of the hill on foot, but this involves climbing 260 steps or walking a steep path to the summit.
-Another option is to take the funicular (Schlossbergbahn), which reaches the park at the top from the foot of the hill in a few minutes.
-The funicular ride costs €2.4 for an adult and €1.2 for a child.
-In recent years, an elevator (Schlossberg Lift) has also been built, connecting the tunnels under the hill to the park at the top.
-The elevator ride takes about 30 seconds and costs €1.6 for an adult and €1.1 for a child.
+You can reach the top of the hill on foot by climbing 260 steps or walking a steep path, or you can take the funicular (Schlossbergbahn), which reaches the summit in a few minutes.
+A ride costs €3.20 for adults and €1.60 for children.
+In recent years, an elevator (Schlossberg Lift) was added, connecting the tunnels below to the park above.
+The elevator ride takes about 30 seconds and costs €2.50 for adults and €1.80 for children.

 The elevator and funicular depart from the square at the foot of the hill called Schlossbergplatz.